List of cities in Switzerland

+In Switzerland there is no difference between town (Stadt, ville(s), città) and city (Grossstadt, grande ville(s), metropoli) by definition; the latter is in no use in Swiss contexts.

 Below is a list of towns and cities in Switzerland.
-Until 2014 municipalities with more than 10,000 inhabitants were considered to be towns (Stadt/Städte, ville(s), città).
+Until 2014 municipalities with more than 10,000 inhabitants were considered to be towns.
 Since 2014, the Federal Statistical Office (FSO) uses a new algorithm (called Statistische Städte 2012, or Villes statistiques 2012) to define whether a municipality can be called a town or not; it now also depends on its character.
 Currently, FSO considers 162 municipalities as towns/cities (Statistische Städte, Villes statistiques) in Switzerland.
 Further, some municipalities which would fulfill such a definition nevertheless prefer to understand themselves still as a village, or consequently refer to themselves just as municipalities (Gemeinde, commune, comune).
 The Swiss definition of a town differs from the definition of a municipality.

 List of towns and cities

 This is an alphabetical list of towns or cities (these English terms can be used interchangeably, as there is no official differentiation), which follows the FSO's definition (Statistische Städte 2012, Villes statistiques 2012), as well as places with historic town rights (h) and/or market towns (m).